Luxury B&Bs and hotels in Languedoc |

 What is it, where is it?

-Five guest rooms and a pool housed within a former winery, surrounded by Cabardès and Minervois vineyards, 10 minutes from Carcassonne but light years away from the bland, run-of-the-mill décor sometimes found in French country hotels.
+Five guest rooms and a pool housed within a former winery, surrounded by Cabardès and Minervois vineyards, 10 minutes from Carcassonne but light years away from the bland, run-of-the-mill décor sometimes found in country hotels in the south of France.

 We love...

-… the way Charles Eames and Ludwig Mies van der Rohe meet on the corner of Cabardès and Corbières, en route to the Cathar castles.
+… the way Charles Eames and Ludwig Mies van der Rohe meet on the corner of Cabardès and Corbières, en route to the Cathar castles of Languedoc.
 An unlikely combination, but successful nevertheless.

 Best for...